colinnewell/pcap2har-go/README.md

 * joining up 2 sides of the conversation seems flawed.
 * no timestamps
+* ordering of HTTP requests get grouped up by tcp connection which may not match the chronological order.
+* http details may be obscured as the libraries I'm using automatically decode http features like chunked encoding.
+This can be really useful (not having to decode base64 content), or frustrating when those details are what would help you spot a problem.

 In order to fix those limitations I'd probably need to extend or redo the existing tcpreader.